Brand New Medical Study

 - You are between the ages of 18 and 70 inclusively

-- You have had frequent migraines for at least 1 year
+- You have had frequent migraine episodes for at least 1 year

-- You have tried migraine treatments to prevent your migraines, which had no effect on them
+- You have tried migraine treatments which had no effect on your migraine

 Who is unable take part in this study?